 When you make a donation to my campaign, ultimately, you are making an investment in your faith in me as a leader, passionate about the ideals that I share with Homeward Bound.
 I would like to use these new leadership skills to promote and make more visible the causes I care about to the public, and be in a position to educate others on those topics.

-- I want to advocate for young girls and boys to enter STEMM career paths and give them the tools they need to be as successful as they can and rise to the top of those fields.
+- I want to advocate for young girls to enter STEMM career paths and give them the tools they need to be as successful as they can and rise to the top of those fields.

 - I want to encourage girls and women to be leaders, and not leave any space for them to doubt in their abilities or their potential.

 - I want to raise awareness surrounding the Great Lakes communities and how changing lake levels are impacting the fragile shorelines.